Kernix13/beginner-git-commands/ADVANCED_GIT.md

 git reset e220bfb1e34b8c6b6fce1deb7884244239284716
 ```

 That will unstage any changes made to the file(s) AFTER that commit.
 The changes will be in your files but they will not be saved into git anymore.
 But how do you get rid of all the changes after a certain point?
-USe the same command but add the flag `--hard`:
+Use the same command but add the flag `--hard`:

 ```sh
 git reset --hard e220bfb1e34b8c6b6fce1deb7884244239284716